Banks With No Overdraft Fees Near Me: 2026 List

 Four-step search.
 Open Google Maps and search "bank near me" or "credit union near me."
 Pick three to five candidates.
 Visit each bank's fee schedule, which is required by law to be publicly available.
 Look for the line items "Overdraft fee" and "NSF fee."
 If both are $0 and there is no other suspicious fee in their place, you have a no-overdraft-fee bank near you.

 Do not trust the marketing pages alone.
 The legally required fee schedule is the source of truth.
+Before opening anything new, it also helps to brush up on what a bank account actually does for you so you know which features matter.

 A useful upgrade: build credit while you bank